top of page

 TL;DR

-“Good morning” in Spanish is buenos días, pronounced “BWEH-nos DEE-ahs.”
+"Good morning" in Spanish is buenos días, pronounced "BWEH-nos DEE-ahs."
 Use it during the morning hours, then switch to buenas tardes for the afternoon.
-In parts of Latin America (especially Argentina and Uruguay), you’ll also hear buen día as a perfectly correct alternative.
-If you shorten the greeting informally, always say buenas, never “buenos.”
+In parts of Latin America (especially Argentina and Uruguay), you'll also hear buen día as a perfectly correct alternative.
+If you shorten the greeting informally, always say buenas, never "buenos."
+Want to add warmth?
+Pair it with a term of endearment like mi amor or cariño for someone close to you.

 Quick Answer and Pronunciation